Shisei-Sekai/Laravel-Shisei/readme.md

 ### Why do this?

-As a great philosoph said once:
-> DOITSU NO KAGAKU WA SEKAI ICHI

-Inspired by the great pillar men, who said
-> AWAKEN, MY MASTERS!

-And, how could i forgot the inspirational phrase:
-> WRYYYYYYYYY
+Why not?

 ### Requirements
 * PHP >= 7.0
-* Nginx (recommended, don't use built-in server in production)
+* nginx (recommended, don't use built-in server in production)
-* NPM
+* npm
 * Database engine (pref, PostgreSQL)
 * Composer